drduh/YubiKey-Guide/README.md

 Generate the Authentication Subkey:

 > [!NOTE]
 > Some SSH servers do not accept RSA authentication keys.
-To create the Authentication Subkey as [Ed25519](https://ed25519.cr.yp.to/), run `export KEY_TYPE=ed25519` before the following command.
+To use [Ed25519](https://ed25519.cr.yp.to/) instead, run the following command before creating the Authentication Subkey:
+>
+> `export KEY_TYPE=ed25519`

 ```bash
 printf '%s' "$CERTIFY_PASS" |